 3. Quality assurance: Quality assurance testing may be conducted before shipment, or concurrent with shipment.
 Products that often undergo concurrent testing include LLINs and most contraceptives (except condoms).
 Due to this potential overlap with other segments of the cycle, a quality assurance cycle time will be calculated and reported separately from the overall cycle time, using the following milestones:

-Cycle segment Starting milestone Ending milestone name
+Cycle segment Starting milestone name Ending milestone Quality assurance Actual goods available date QA complete date

 The quality assurance segment will be reported for TO2 only.
 QA processes for other task orders are managed by the GHSC-QA mechanism.